-Each buck regulator in the ADP5050 integrates a discharge switch from the switching node to ground.
+Each buck regulator in the ADP5052 integrates a discharge switch from the switching node to ground.
 This switch is turned on when its associated regulator is disabled, which helps to discharge the output capacitor quickly.
 The typical value of the discharge switch is 250 $\Omega$ for Channel 1 to Channel 4.

-The discharge switch function can be enabled or disabled for each channel by factory fuse or by using the IC interface (Register 6, OPT\CFG).
+The discharge switch function can be enabled or disabled for all four buck regulators by factory fuse.